 Scatter Creek offers fun year-round trails on private timberland adjacent to the Scatter Creek Wildlife Area.
-You can explore dozens of miles of logging roads and single-track trails in this area just south of Olympia, just minutes away from I-5.
+You can explore dozens of miles of logging roads and single-track trails in this area just south of Olympia, minutes away from I-5.

 The area is laced with gravel logging roads and single-track trails that offer many loop options.
 You don’t have any scenic vistas, but the forest is quite varied, ranging from dense, shady stands of Douglas-fir and alder to recent clear-cuts.

-The gravel roads offer good footing year round, but the single-track trails can be muddy and slick after wet weather.
+The gravel roads offer good footing year-round, but the single-track trails can be muddy and slick after wet weather.
 Hunting is permitted in season.

 The day-use parking area can accommodate several horse trailers.
 A Discover Pass is required.